Merit Increase Guidelines for Staff Employees

 Employees must have a current completed performance document on file in Human Resources with a rating of “Achieved Expectations,” “Exceeds Expectations” or “Outstanding.”

 No merit increase will be approved if the employee is indebted to the University under MAPP 5.03.01 Employee Financial Responsibility.
-Employees must have cleared their debt by July 5, 2013, to be eligible for the increase.
-There will be no exceptions to the July 5, 2013 deadline date.
+Any debt must be cleared by May 4, 2015.

 Final merit increase guidelines for staff employees are subject to revision by Human Resources and/or the University President.